hilary/cobraLab/README.md

 with Cobra, Viper, PFlag, Mapstructure, etc. A way to test hypotheses I would make about behavior based on reading the code.

-## What's with the fork?

-CobraLab uses my fork of Cobra via a replace directive.
-The fork has a variety of pending PRs from the Cobra project merged.
-Once Cobra finishes the process of moving to a 1.0 release, if I'm still using this, I'll retool it onto that release.

-Until I make a release, the replace points to a local clone of the fork, as it was simpler.

 ## Examples

 1. [Generator page](https://github.com/spf13/cobra/blob/master/cobra/README.md)